Home » General Info » Judicial Information » Temporary Judges

 - Rule 10.746.
 Complaints

-If you have a complaint about a court-appointed temporary judge, please print the complaint form and send the completed form to Temporary Judge Administrator at the address on the bottom of the form.
+If you have a complaint about a Court-appointed Temporary Judge, please print the complaint form and send the completed form to Temporary Judge Administrator at the address on the bottom of the form, or email it to TJP@scscourt.org.